 The Church of Scotland, along with many other faith groups, encourages organ and tissue donation.
 Currently in Scotland the system for organ and tissue donation involves an active “opt-in”, requiring a person to sign up to the organ donation register.
-An alternative “opt-out” model was introduced in Wales in 2015.
-This means that an individual's organs are presumed to available for transplantation unless they have indicated otherwise.
+However, beginning in autumn 2020, the system will change to an “opt-out” model, which means that an individual's organs are presumed to be available for transplantation unless they have indicated otherwise.

 Explore the Transplantation: Opting-in or presumed consent for organ and tissue donation? report to learn more about the Church's position on transplantation.
 Feel free to use the transplantation discussion starter in a group or on your own.

 Society, Religion and Technology has been involved, along with scientists from various Scottish universities, in the development of a report about the new technology of brain imaging.
 While this technology has been developed for use in health settings, it is now also being used in other areas such as courts of law.

 The Neurobiology, Free Will and Moral Responsibility report asks the question, "Do we have free will, or are we just puppets, ultimately controlled by our brains?"

 What is synthetic biology all about?
 Dr Murdo Macdonald considers the ethical and theological questions raised by the development of artificial life: are scientists really "playing God"?

 "Humanity is charged not only with the stewardship of the world around us but also the care and concern for other people.
 To deny the technological breakthroughs and consequent benefits promised by synthetic biology would be irresponsible.
 There are potential benefits to be gained from synthetic biology, and the church has a responsibility to be in discussion with those carrying out such research."